Putting 3D Spatially Sparse Networks on a Diet: Preliminary

-\textbf{Neighbor search}, where a convolution kernel finds non-zero neighbors within the current receptive field around $\mathbf{c}$ ($\mathcal{K}(\mathbf{c})$), is one of the areas the spatially sparse convolution shows its effectiveness and scalability.
+, where a convolution kernel finds non-zero neighbors within the current receptive field around $\mathbf{c}$ ($\mathcal{K}(\mathbf{c})$), is one of the areas the spatially sparse convolution shows its effectiveness and scalability.
 It uses a GPU hash table to speed up the search with $\mathcal{O}(1)$ complexity, which differentiates itself with other approaches that use continuous points and $\mathcal{O}(N^2)$ memory complexity for neighbor search~\cite{qi2017pointnet,qi2017pointnet++,thomas2019kpconv,zhao2021point,mao2019interpolated}.

-Note that continuous convolution methods~\cite{thomas2019kpconv, xu2021paconv, zhao2021point} require multiple crops with a sliding window to handle large-scale scenes.
+Note that continuous convolution methods~\cite{thomas2019kpconv,xu2021paconv,zhao2021point} require multiple crops with a sliding window to handle large-scale scenes.
 Such sliding window makes them a few orders of magnitude slower than hash-table based neighbor search of spatially sparse convolution.